Evil eye: Mexico

+Evidence from the colonial period in Mexico is lackluster, causing contrary details of origins and roots.
+For example, historian Alfredo López Austin notes that it appears nonviable to determine if there are Indigenous or Spanish influences to mal de ojo.
+The Spanish, possibly out of unfamiliarity with Nahua beliefs or a dismissive attitude toward them, misunderstood and misrepresented Indigenous rituals related to witchcraft.
+Of all these practices, the only one that bears a faint resemblance to the European idea of the evil eye is the notion of envy and the damage it can cause.
+Differently from other cultures, in Mexico it is believed that the mal de ojo ("evil eye"; literally, "evil of the eye" or "illness of the eye") can be caused by someone's glance even without any jealousy, envy or evil intention on said person's part.
+The idea of mal de ojo is therefore connected to other traditional beliefs in the country regarding a supposed underlying sense of insecurity and relative vulnerability to powerful, hostile forces in the environment.

-Mal de ojo (Mal: Illness - de ojo: Of eye.
-"To be made ill by an eye's gaze") often occurs without the dimension of envy, but insofar as envy is a part of ojo, it is a variant of this underlying sense of insecurity and relative vulnerability to powerful, hostile forces in the environment.
-In her study of medical attitudes in the Santa Clara Valley of California, Margaret Clark arrives at essentially the same conclusion: "Among the Spanish-speaking folk of Sal si Puedes, the patient is regarded as a passive and innocent victim of malevolent forces in his environment.
+In a study of medical attitudes in the Santa Clara Valley of California, which has many Mexican-descent inhabitants, Margaret Clark arrives at essentially the same conclusion: "Among the Spanish-speaking folk of Sal si Puedes, the patient is regarded as a passive and innocent victim of malevolent forces in his environment.
 These forces may be witches, evil spirits, the consequences of poverty, or virulent bacteria that invade his body.
 The scapegoat may be a visiting social worker who unwittingly 'cast the evil eye' ...
 Mexican folk concepts of disease are based in part on the notion that people can be victimized by the careless or malicious behavior of others".

-Another aspect of the mal ojo syndrome in Ixtepeji is a disturbance of the hot-cold equilibrium in the victim.
+Another aspect of the mal de ojo syndrome in Ixtepeji is a disturbance of the hot-cold equilibrium in the victim.
 According to folk belief, the bad effects of an attack result from the "hot" force of the aggressor entering the child's body and throwing it out of balance.
 Currier has shown how the Mexican hot-cold system is an unconscious folk model of social relations upon which social anxieties are projected.
 According to Currier, "the nature of Mexican peasant society is such that each individual must continuously attempt to achieve a balance between two opposing social forces: the tendency toward intimacy and that toward withdrawal.
 [It is therefore proposed] that the individual's continuous preoccupation with achieving a balance between 'heat' and 'cold' is a way of reenacting, in symbolic terms, a fundamental activity in social relations."

+As stated by ethnologist and historian Noemí Quezada, adolescents are prioritized when treating mal de ojo.
+In records from the Mexican and Spanish Inquisitions, it is noted that healers, or curanderos, often focused their treatments on children, as their fragile and still-developing bodies were seen as particularly vulnerable to this affliction.